Cover of The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything:
+The most popular highlights from The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything, saved by readers on Screvi.

 “The next time you think that there's something that you "can't live without", wait for a week and then see if you're still alive or not”